LeviBorodenko/primify/README.md

 ### Importing the PrimeImage class

-you can also simply import the `PrimeImage` class from `primify.py` and use that class in your own code.
+you can also simply import the `PrimeImage` class from `primify.primify_base` and use that class in your own code.
 Take a look at the source code to see what methods and attributes there are.